aladdine/Essential-Solar-Energy-and-Storage-Software-Resources/README.md

-# Essential Solar Energy and Energy Storage Software Links
+# Essential Solar and Energy Storage Software Links (ESES)
-Curated links to APIs, SDKs, paltforms and tools relevant to solar energy and battery storage.
+Curated links to APIs, SDKs, paltforms, API and tools relevant to solar energy and battery storage.

-# APIs: Design & Enegineering

-# SDKs: Design & Enegineering SDKs
+# APIs and SDKs: Design & Enegineering

 # Platforms and Tools: Design & Enegineering

-# APIs: Finance

-# SDKs: Finance
+# APIs and SDKs: Finance

 # Platforms and Tools: Finance

-# APIs: Project Management

-# SDKs: Project Management
+# APIs and SDKs: Project Management

 # Platforms and Tools: Project Management

-# APIs: Monitoring and Billing

-# SDKs: Monitoring and Billing
+# APIs and SDKs: Monitoring and Billing

 # Platforms and Tools: Monitoring and Billing

-# Data
+# Data Resources